-Afternoon will be spend visiting the Big Wild Goose Pagoda, a landmark of Xi'an city.
+Afternoon visiting the Big Wild Goose Pagoda, a landmark of Xi'an city.
 Built in the Tang Dynasty, it's a seven story foursquare cone-shaped tower that was used to house the Buddhism scriptures and statues brought back from India by Master Xuanzang (a famous monk in the Tang Dynasty).

 Your last stop will be the Great Mosque, the oldest, largest and best-preserved Islamic mosques in China.
 It offers a great opportunity to appreciate both the Islamic and Chinese architecture and you can also go taste the delicious snacks on the Muslim Street or shop for some souvenirs to take back home.
 Overnight in Xi'an.